gnurenga/talks/README.md

 ## Robot frame work in automation testing

 [Robot-frame-work-intro](http://github.com/gnurenga/talks/tree/master/robot-framework-intro)
-This talk was give at chennaipy on June 24th.
+I gave this talk was  at chennaipy on June 24th.
 It explains about how we can automate test cases using robot frame work.